ROHHAD is a medical acronym for "Rapid Onset Obesity, with Hypoventilation, Hypothalamic dysfunction and Autonomic Nervous System Dysregulation”.

 - Inexplicable rapid weight gain - Hormonal imbalances - Severe obstructive apnea which requires he use a CPAP machine at night to keep his airway open - Challenges with concentration and focus - Inability to regulate body temperature - Unpredictable emotional outbursts (anger, rage, sadness, anxiety, intense fears)

-- Hyperphagia (abnormal increase in hunger and appetite that is often insatiable) - Cardiology issues - Fatty liver disease (that required a liver biopsy) - Gastrointestinal issues - Urology issues (that required surgery) - Autonomic nervous system issues (that prevent him from being able to manage any type of aerobic activity) - Compromised immune system - Significant decline in physical stamina and energy (this has been gradual over the past six years but Joshua now requires the use of a wheelchair to conserve energy, when an activity requires more than 1 hour of walking e.g. traveling in an airport, day at Wonderland etc.).
+- Hyperphagia (abnormal increase in hunger and appetite that is often insatiable) - Cardiology issues - Fatty liver disease (that required a liver biopsy) - Gastrointestinal issues - Urology issues (that required surgery) - Autonomic nervous system issues (that prevent him from being able to manage aerobic activity) - Compromised immune system - Significant decline in physical stamina and energy (this has been gradual over the past six years but Joshua now requires the use of a wheelchair to conserve energy, when an activity requires more than than a couple of hours of walking e.g. traveling in an airport, day at Wonderland, Disney World etc.).

 Children on the severe end of the spectrum can also exhibit a host of life-threatening symptoms that often require frequent hospitalization, surgeries, life saving procedures and the need for 24/7 care.